kylmp/Login-With-Plex/README.md

   // Get user's plex information after they have logged in const plexUserInfo = await plexLoginInstance.getUserInfo(credentials);

-  // You will probably want validate that this specific plex user should have access to your app
+  // You probably want to validate the plex user against your server

   // Save plex user's information somewhere, or in session req.session.plexUser = plexUserInfo;